 The cost of this course is £32.

-This course is 3.5 hours long (including two short breaks) and will be delivered online.
-A mixture of live sessions with Dr Leta Pilic and Dr Yiannis Mavrommatis and pre-recorded material will be delivered on this course.
+This course is 2.5 hours long (including two short breaks) and will be delivered ‘live’ online by Dr Leta Pilic and Dr Yiannis Mavrommatis.

 - Introduction and key definitions: what is DNA, gene, genetic variation and the central dogma of molecular biology?